kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 The Users management's tree uses requestStream as well

-For downloading go to Content and click on the item you want .
+For downloading go to The Content tap and click on the item you want .
 For downloading has been used requestStream